 PARENT COMMITMENT: Parents encourage their students to achieve academically, participate on an advisory board and in AVID parent and site team meetings, and maintain regular contact with the AVID coordinator.
 Many parents and students participate in AVID Family Workshops.

 RESULTS: AVID students are more likely to take AP classes, complete their college eligibility requirements, and get into four-year colleges than students who don’t take AVID.
 Almost all AVID students who participate for at least three years are accepted to college, with roughly three quarters getting into four-year universities.
 AVID also helps ensure that students, once accepted to college, possess the higher-level skills they need for college success.
-Ask your peers, speak to an AVID Teacher, or see Principal Allen to see how you can become a part of the AVID family!
+Ask your peers, speak to an AVID Teacher, or see Principal Smith to see how you can become a part of the AVID family!